A registered trade mark is a type of intellectual property (IP) right that protects a business's unique brand, products or services.

 Monitor your online presence and track any mentions of your brand.
 This will help you identify potential issues and act quickly.

-If you renew after the due date you may have to pay a late fee.
+You can renew your trade mark registration 12 months before the renewal date or up to 6 months after.
+If you renew after the due date you must pay a late fee.

 Was this page helpful?